 After all, celebrities tend to be quick on their feet and evasive, and rightfully so.

-Rather than carrying along a hefty full-frame DSLR or APS-C sensor camera with a large telescopic lens to match, using a micro four-thirds camera is a much better and quicker option.
+Rather than carrying along with a hefty full-frame DSLR or APS-C sensor camera with a large telescopic lens to match.

 4. Potentially Higher-Quality Images